novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 #### 4.2.
 Terraform plan

 Next, run `terraform plan`, to see the plan of our infrastructure.
-This step is optional, however might be useful for us to see the outcome from the infra file.
+This step is optional, however, might be useful for us to see the outcome from the infra file.

 #### 4.3.
 Terraform apply